Duke-GCB/SciComp-Materials/slurm/README.md

 ##### Multi-threaded applications
 * Use the --cpus-per-task option in coordination with the option in the application that requests the number of threads to use

+##### How to get help
+* make sure to always give your netid, jobid and any error messages
+* for DSCR help contact hpc-admins@duke.edu
+* for HARDAC support contact gcb-help@duke.edu
+* Classes at rc.duke.edu